How to Deal with a Brain Cancer Patient

 Besides physical damage, responses such as fear, depression and anxiety are common in brain cancer patients.
 Accepting diagnosis and going through treatment for recovery of brain cancer, a patient often feels alone, in need of support and motivation to fight the fearful.
 In such a situation, there arises a need to provide support to the ones who are suffering from the trauma.

-Mentioned below are some advices to cope with a Brain Cancer Patient:
+Mentioned below are some advice to cope with a Brain Cancer Patient:

-- Physical contact to ease fears: On diagnosed with cancer, patient often feels unnecessary and contagious.
+Physical contact to ease fears: On diagnosed with cancer, the patient often feels unnecessary and contagious.
 Be affectionate to hold patient’s hand or hug him, relieving him of all fears.

-- Smile will be response to your smile: Smile is a source of positive energy, a requisite for recovery.
+A smile will be a response to your smile: Smile is a source of positive energy, a requisite for recovery.
 Your happy face will help them forget illness and live another moment.

-- Communication: Another critical aspect of dealing with brain cancer patients is communication.
-A close alliance with patient will help you co-ordinate with doctor, family and caregivers for treatment.
+Communication: Another critical aspect of dealing with brain cancer patients is communication.
+A close alliance with the patient will help you coordinate with doctor, family and caregivers for treatment.